-Students with Disabilities: The COVID-19 pandemic has impacted the delivery of special education services for students with disabilities.
+The COVID-19 pandemic has impacted the delivery of special education services for students with disabilities.
 It has resulted in lost instructional time and related services or less effective delivery methods in other cases.
 Students with disabilities have also been impacted by the pandemic in similar ways as other students.
-The needs of children and adolescents with disabilities are different than they were before the pandemic.
+The needs of children and adolescents with disabilities may have changed from what they were before the pandemic.
 As such, it is important for schools to consider frequent reviews of what those needs are and how they are reflected in each child’s Individualized Education Program (IEP).
 There is a continued need to advocate for adequate funding to support special education services.
 Many school districts require adequate instructional effort before determining eligibility for special education services.
 However, virtual instruction or lack of instruction should not be reasons to avoid starting services such as response-to-intervention (RTI) services, even if a final eligibility determination is delayed.

-Some students with disabilities will need extra protection (masking by adults and students around them) even if the rest of the school has relaxed standards.
-In addition, teachers and staff may need to use clear paneled masks to adequately serve students who are deaf or hard of hearing, students receiving speech/language services, young students in early education programs, and English language learners.
+Some students with disabilities will need extra protection (masking by adults and students around them) even if the rest of the school has relaxed standards.19 In addition, teachers and staff may need to use clear paneled masks to adequately serve students who are deaf or hard of hearing, students receiving speech/language services, young students in early education programs and English language learners.

-Routine Immunizations: Pediatricians should work with schools and local public health authorities to promote childhood vaccination messaging throughout the school year.
-It is vital that all children receive recommended vaccinations on time and get caught up if they are behind as a result of the pandemic.
+Pediatricians should work with schools and local public health authorities to promote childhood vaccination messaging throughout the school year.
+It is vital that all children receive recommended vaccinations on time and get caught up if they are behind as a result of the pandemic and vaccine misinformation.
 The capacity of the health care system to support increased demand for vaccinations should be addressed through a multifaceted, collaborative, and coordinated approach among all child-serving agencies including schools.

 Schools should collaborate with state and local public health agencies to ensure that teachers and staff have access to the COVID-19 vaccine and that any hesitancy is addressed as recommended by the Advisory Committee on Immunization Practices (ACIP) of the CDC.
-Pediatricians should work with families, schools, and public health authorities to promote receipt of the COVID-19 vaccine and address hesitancy as the vaccine becomes available to children and adolescents.
+Pediatricians should work with families, schools, and public health authorities to promote receipt of the COVID-19 vaccine and address hesitancy and misinformation.

 In order to vaccinate as many school staff, students, and community members as possible, school-located vaccination clinics (partnered or through SBHCs) should be a priority for school districts.
 Schools are important parts of neighborhoods and communities and serve as locations for community members after school hours and on weekends.
 These clinics should be conducted in collaboration with students’ medical homes.